bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The linecap attribute is defines the shape to be used at the end of open subpaths when they are stroked.
-The SVG has an attribute that can used for <line> element.
+The SVG has an attribute that can used for line-element.
 The available values are:
 'butt', 'round', and 'square'.
 The default value is 'butt'.

 The "dashed withdots" option for "draw" will not show any visible dotted lines